 - discounts are often offered, or are purported to be offered, on the price of the property (usually from the developer in recognition of a bulk purchase by club members).

 Q3.
-Does the FCA regulate property investment clubs?
+Does the FSA regulate property investment clubs?

-The FCA2 regulates the operation (or management)2 and promotion of property investment clubs if, in substance, they amount to collective investment schemes or AIFs2.
+The FSA regulates the operation and promotion of property investment clubs if, in substance, they amount to collective investment schemes.

 If a scheme, in substance, is a collective investment scheme, it cannot escape the need for regulation by being dressed up as something else.

 Q4.
 What is a collective investment scheme and will my property investment club be one?

 Broadly speaking, a collective investment scheme is any arrangement: